Sirisha-Manchala19/Sirisha-Manchala19/README.md

 ---

 ## 📂 Projects

-### 🔹 Smart Account Management System (Java) ⭐
+### 🔹 Bank Account Management System (Java) ⭐
-- Developed a Java-based application to manage user account details efficiently
+- Developed a console-based banking application using Java and MySQL
-- Implemented CRUD operations using Java and MySQL
+- Implemented features such as account creation, deposit, withdrawal, and balance inquiry
+- Applied business logic to handle transactions and ensure valid operations
-- Used JDBC for database connectivity
+- Used JDBC for database connectivity and data management
-- Applied Object-Oriented Programming concepts for structured design
+- Designed using Object-Oriented Programming principles

+ ---

+ ### 🔹 Smart Account Management System (Java)
+- Developed a basic account management application using Java and MySQL
+- Implemented CRUD operations for storing and retrieving account details
+- Used JDBC for connecting Java application with database
+- Built to understand database integration and basic backend logic

  ---

 ### 🔹 Fake Profile Detection System